PBeeJ/robot-futbol-league/README.md

 The game is simple.
 Each player-bot has a goal they defend (keep ball out of) and an opposing goal they offend by pushing the ball toward.

-For Electric Sky 2021, the playing field will be 8' x 16' with 2' at either end making up the goals.
+For Electric Sky 2021, the playing field will be 8' x 16' with a 2' at either end making up the goals.
+The bots are about 21cm squared. `game-controller` breaks up the playing field into 24cm sq game units of measure producing a 10 x 20 unit coordinate system.
+Origin is at exactly mid-field.

 ![The playing field](https://github.com/littlebee/robot-futbol-league/blob/21360f91521fedb90e847d95a40ac1250cc77d64/docs/playingField.png)